 Unless I know what my day reserves for me, I will not able to get anything done.

 I’m not going to go too deep into planning here because I have enough posts about it.

 But what you can do is adding not only your appointments to your Evernote and calendar but also your home organization tasks.

 Remember that I declutter for 15 minutes a day.
 Because it’s something that is really that important to me, I have one hour blocked for it in my calendar.

 ONE HOUR?!?
 But isn’t it a 15-minute declutter?

 It makes more sense to me to play “housewife” at the same time than doing things here and there.
-It is like writing a blog in one sit.
+It’s like writing a blog in one sit.

-This is the point where frustration makes room for productivity.
-You will compare the time you really have in your hands with your wish list.
-You will be able to trim your list down and organize your tasks in an efficient and realistic way.
+You’ll compare the time you really have in your hands with your wish list.
+Then, you’ll be able to trim your list down and organize your tasks in an efficient and realistic way.

 You can also have one for the less frequent house maintenance tasks.
 It will free your mind for the long term responsibilities as well.